Giaglione

-Giaglione (Jaillons, Giajon) is a comune (municipality) in the Metropolitan City of Turin in the Italian region Piedmont, located about 60 km west of Turin, on the border with France.
+Giaglione (Dzalhoun, Giajon, Jaillons) is a comune (municipality) in the Metropolitan City of Turin in the Italian region Piedmont, located about 60 km west of Turin, on the border with France.

 Giaglione borders the following municipalities: Bramans (France), Chiomonte, Exilles, Gravere, Mompantero, Susa, and Venaus.
 It is home to the scanty remains of a castle and to a chapel housing 15th-century frescoes.